akprodromou/akprodromou.github.io/index.md

 # Hi, I'm Antonis

 Welcome to my personal portfolio website!
-I'm passionate about Data and Behavioural Analysis and Visualisation, and I enjoy working with multi-disciplinary professionals in a constructive and creative way to inform business decision-making.
+I'm interested in Data and Behavioural Analysis and Visualisation, and I enjoy working with multi-disciplinary professionals in a constructive and creative way.

 ---

 ## What You'll Find Here

-- **Data Analysis Projects** — Python, SQL, and machine learning to explore real-world problems.
+- **Data Analysis Projects** — Python, R, SQL, and Machine Learning to explore real-world problems.
-- **Data Visualizations** — Interactive charts and maps built with **D3.js**, **Plotly**, and more.
+- **Data Visualizations** — Interactive charts and maps built with D3.js, Plotly, and Tableau.
-- **Gut Health & Nutrition** — Data storytelling focused on the microbiome, fiber, and sugar intake.

 ---